Dobatymo/data-algos/algorithms.md

 - input: 'Collection'

 ## Counting sort
-- thesis: 'Information sorting in the application of electronic digital computers to business operations (1954)' by 'H. H. Seward'
+- thesis: 'Information sorting in the application of electronic digital computers to business operations' (1954) by 'H. H. Seward'
 - https://en.wikipedia.org/wiki/Counting_sort
 - is a: 'Integer sorting algorithm'
 - properties: 'parallelizable'